schmidte10/N.-harperi-and-small-mammal-communities/README.md

 rbv_pop_model <- readRDS("rbv_pop_model.RDS")                                     ## load model (for future use)
 ```
 # Figures

-## Figure 1 [place holder for actually figure number in the manuscript]
-Before we can start plotting we need to make sure we are plotting with the correct values the code below take you through the steps on how to extract the proper values to create the dataframe necessary to begin plotting
-Note: 'comm.comp1' NEEDS TO BE LOADED!!!! (or whatever you called your brms model). tl;dr - Your model needs to be loaded for this to work.
+Before we can start plotting we need to make sure we are plotting with the correct values the code below take you through the steps on how to extract the proper values to create the dataframe necessary to begin plotting.
+Note: 'comm.comp1' NEEDS TO BE LOADED!!!! (or whatever you called your brms model).
 ```
 var <- get_variables(comm.comp1)                                                ## character vector of the names of the variables in a variety of fitted Bayesian model types vari <- get_variables(comm.comp1)[c(1,4:9,12:23)]                               ## select only the variables needed for figure [trapline and trapline:species interactions]